saffronrust/ppclanraidscheduler/README.md

 ## Acknowledgements
 Huge, huge thanks to [Simpleboy353's SheetsBot](https://github.com/Simpleboy353/SheetsBot) for the foundation of this bot.
 I wouldn't have known how to start using the Google Sheets API without building upon his bot.
 Please [buy him a coffee](https://buymeacoffee.com/simpleboy353) if you liked this bot.

+## Known Bugs
+- `/check` sometimes fails to work

+Please try the command again.
+If the error persists, try another command or `/removeall` to clean the sheet.

 ## Additional Information
 License: GPL 3.0